websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-ccr-enabling-soft-deletes-on-elasticsearch-6.md

 We are going to override three JARs from two LPKG files that are bundled with DXP 7.2.

-0. Make sure your DXP cluster nodes are not running
+1. Stop your Liferay DXP cluster nodes if they're running.

-1. Go to `[Liferay Home]/osgi/marketplace`
-2. Locate `Liferay Foundation - Liferay Search Tuning - Impl.lpkg`
+1. Go to `[Liferay Home]/osgi/marketplace` and find `Liferay Foundation - Liferay Search Tuning - Impl.lpkg`.

-3. Open with an archive manager and extract the following JAR files into `osgi/marketplace/override` (create a folder called `override` if it does not exist yet):
+1. Open the LPKG with an archive manager and extract the following JAR files into `Liferay Home/osgi/marketplace/override` (create the `override` folder if it does not exist):

-3.1 `com.liferay.portal.search.tuning.rankings.web.jar-x.y.z`
+   - `com.liferay.portal.search.tuning.rankings.web.jar-x.y.z`
-3.2 `com.liferay.portal.search.tuning.synonyms.web.jar-x.y.z`
+   - `com.liferay.portal.search.tuning.synonyms.web.jar-x.y.z`

-4. Locate `Liferay Forms and Workflow - Liferay Portal Workflow - Impl.lpkg`
+1. Next locate the `Liferay Forms and Workflow - Liferay Portal Workflow - Impl.lpkg`

-5. Open with an archive manager and extract the following JAR file into `osgi/marketplace/override`:
+1. Open the LPKG with an archive manager and extract the following JAR file into `Liferay Home/osgi/marketplace/override`:

-5.1 `com.liferay.portal.workflow.metrics.service.jar-x.y.z`
+   - `com.liferay.portal.workflow.metrics.service.jar-x.y.z`

-6. Go to `osgi/marketplace/override` and remove the version like `1.0.21` from the name of the files
+1. Go to `Liferay Home/osgi/marketplace/override` and remove the version (e.g., `1.0.21`) from the name of all the JAR files

-7. Open `com.liferay.portal.search.tuning.rankings.web.jar` with an archive manager
+1. Open `com.liferay.portal.search.tuning.rankings.web.jar` with an archive manager

-7.1.
-Navigate to `META-INF/search` and open `liferay-search-tuning-rankings-index.json` with a text editor
+1. Navigate to `META-INF/search` and open `liferay-search-tuning-rankings-index.json` with a text editor.

-7.2.
-Edit the `"settings"` snippet and add `"index.soft_deletes.enabled" : true` so it will look like this:
+1. Edit the `"settings"` snippet and add `"index.soft_deletes.enabled" : true`:

   ```json
 	 "settings": {
 		    "index.auto_expand_replicas": "0-all",